-6.0 Recommendation
+9.0 Recommendation

-- 6.1 The application is supported by strong user evidence which outweighs the evidence from the objectors provided to date, and which indicates that on the balance of probabilities Restricted Byway rights exist. - 6.2 It is recommended that the Authority support confirmation of the Order.
+- 9.1 The application is supported by strong user evidence which outweighs the evidence from the objectors provided to date, and which indicates that on the balance of probabilities Restricted Byway rights exist. - 9.2 It is recommended that the Authority re-affirm the stance approved on 27 of November 2020 and support confirmation of the Order.